theroshanron/Agile-SD/JIRA/JIRA Level 2.md

 ## User story description to reflect business value
 - As a client, I should be able to enter my email/username and password in the login page so that I can login.
-- Add acceptance critera discussed within agile team.
+- Add acceptance criteria discussed within agile team.
 - Product owner needs to make sure that right component(team), version and epic is added to the story.
 - Story goes to the backlog and from there we can add multiple issues(modules for the login page) related to single epic:
-  - Edit boxex creation, description about login page, login page footer links, virtual keyboard implementation in login page, login in submit with drop down.
+  - Edit boxes creation, description about login page, login page footer links, virtual keyboard implementation in login page, login in submit with drop down.
-  - Account summary section, Recenty activity, Prepopulate data into account selections, footer cards and welcome section with name in the dashboard.
+  - Account summary section, Recent activity, Pre-populate data into account selections, footer cards and welcome section with name in the dashboard.

+## Backlog refinement
+- Add the acceptance criteria, error handling and validation to the story.
+  - Create edt boxes and add error handling like invalid information
+    - Special characters are not allowed
+  - Add story point to the story based on complexity
+  -